Price is the least interesting thing about bitcoin.

 The whole system relies on a majority of miners being honest—it’s the core security assumption behind proof-of-work.

-Honest miners work for profit so they absolutely don’t want to risk their block being rejected by the other miners and lose their reward.
-Therefore the rational thing to do is to work on the longest chain.
+Honest miners work for profit so they absolutely don’t want to risk their blocks being rejected by the other miners and lose their reward.
+Therefore, the rational thing to do is to work on the longest chain.

 Economics of a 51% attack